-All transactions of the Alameda County Transportation Commission Measure BB Funds (Measure BB Funds) of the City of Union City, California (City), are included as separate special revenue and enterprise funds in the basic financial statements of the City.
-Measure BB Funds are used to account for the City's share of revenues earned and expenditures incurred under the City's streets and roads, bike and pedestrian, transit and paratransit programs.
-The accompanying financial statements are for Measure BB Funds only and are not intended to fairly present the financial position or results of operation of the City.
+All transactions of the Measure F Alameda County Vehicle Registration Fees are reported in a special revenue fund (VRF Fund) of the City of Union City, California (City).
+The special revenue fund is included as part of the State Construction and Maintenance fund in the basic financial statements of the City.
+The Fund is used to account for the City's revenues earned and expenditures incurred under the City's various street maintenance and construction projects.
+The accompanying financial statements are for the VRF Fund only and are not intended to fairly present the financial position of the City.